Undergraduate Department of

 ANT 4586.
 Human Evolution (3).
 Prerequisite: ANT 2511 or instructor permission.
 This course emphasizes a close examination of the fossil record for human evolution.
 It builds on basic principles and ideas presented in ANT 2511.

 ANT 4824r.
 Anthropological Fieldwork: Archaeology (3–9).
 Prerequisite: ANT 3101.
 This course trains students in the principles and methods of archaeological fieldwork, including research strategy development, recovery, recording and controls, sampling strategy, mapping, surveying, laboratory analysis, quantification, and report preparation.
 This is an intern-type course, sometimes requiring the student to live off-campus.
 May be repeated to a maximum of nine credit hours.

 ANT 4905r.
 Directed Independent Study (1–3).
 (S/U grade only.)

 ANT 4907r.
 Directed Independent Study (1–3).
 May be repeated to a maximum of twelve semester hours.

 ANT 4914r.
-Honors Work (1–3).
+Honors in the Major Research (1–6).
 May be repeated to a maximum of nine (9) credit hours; repeatable within the same term.

 ANT 4930r.
 Special Topics in Anthropology (1–3).
 This course deals with specialized subjects and topics in anthropology.
 Topics may vary.
 May be repeated to a maximum of twenty-one semester hours.
 May be repeated within the same semester.

 IDS 3340.
 Who Owns the Past: Perspectives on Ethics in Anthropology (3).
 This course surveys ethical issues from a four-field approach, addressing past and current ethical questions in Archaeology, Cultural Anthropology, Physical Anthropology, and Linguistics.
 Students are expected to think critically and build their own opinions based on lectures, articles, and class discussions for each topic.